jbiddulph/schoolr-uk/README.md

 ## About BN Here

-BN Here is a web service for people who live in the BN postalcode area who and are interested in local News, Events and Property listings.
+BN Here is a web service for people who live in the BN postalcode area who and are interested in local News, Events and Property.